-BP and the Royal Opera House (ROH) have worked together for 28 years, making this the ROH's longest corporate partnership
+BP and the Royal Opera House (ROH) have worked together for 30 years, making this the ROH's longest corporate partnership

 During that time, over half a million people across the country have enjoyed free BP Big Screens relays of live performances showing world-class opera and ballet direct from one of the world's great opera houses.
 Others have joined in learning and participation projects from Aberdeen to London and beyond.
-We recently announced a further renewal of our partnership with the Royal Opera House until 2022 – ensuring that many more people will have access to the best of the UK's culture well in to the future.
+We recently announced a further renewal of our partnership until 2022 – ensuring that many more people will have access to the best of the UK's culture well in to the future.

 BP Big Screens

-For the last 16 years, BP has supported the free Big Screens live relays of opera and ballet performances direct from Covent Garden to an increasing number of sites across the country.
-In 2016 around 23,000 people watched BP Big Screens in 14 locations across the UK experiencing the very best of opera and ballet, complete with dramatic plots, passion, intrigue, love, jealousy and revenge.
+For the last 17 years, BP has supported the free Big Screens live relays of opera and ballet performances direct from Covent Garden to an increasing number of sites across the country.
+In 2017 around 33,000 people watched BP Big Screens in 14 locations across the UK experiencing the very best of opera and ballet, complete with dramatic plots, passion, intrigue, love, jealousy and revenge.

-BP Big Screens in 2017
+BP Big Screens in 2018